loxal/bugvm-example-template-project/README.md

 An OOB working *RoboVM* template project for *IntelliJ IDEA*, Maven, and **Gradle** in order to build iOS apps.

 ## Getting Started
-* Prerequisite
+* Prerequisites
 	* XCode needs to be installed
-	* tested with Gradle v2.2.1
+	* Gradle, tested with v2.2.1
+	* Java JDK 7
 * Run `gradle clean build createIPA launchIPhoneSimulator`
 	* the initial build takes around 2min, all subsequent builds are substantially faster